nxp-mcuxpresso/mcuxsdk-examples/_boards/evkbmimxrt1060/driver_examples/sai/edma_tdm/example_board_readme.md

     - One stop bit
     - No flow control
 3. Download the program to the target board.
-4. Insert the CS42448 audio board into J23.
-5. Insert the headphones into the headphone jack of CS42448 audio board line output.
+4. Insert the headphones into the headphone jack of CS42448 audio board line output.
-6. Prepare a FAT32 format sdcard and copy the 8_TDM.wav into sdcard and then Insert the sdcard into J22.
+5. Prepare a FAT32 format sdcard and copy the 8_TDM.wav into sdcard and then Insert the sdcard into J22.
-7. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.
+6. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.

 Running the demo
 ===============